+Tonight's programme is a special occasion whereby we can begin to forge our home/school partnership.
 We are delighted that you have chosen Highcliffe and are well aware of the trust that you place in us.
-Your son/daughter will be with us until they are 18 years of age arriving as children and leaving as mature responsible adults we are proud of.
+Your son/daughter will be with us until they are 18 years of age, arriving as children and leaving as mature responsible adults we are proud of.

 Our Home/School Agreement reflects all of our best efforts to ensure that your son or daughter's time at Highcliffe is a happy, secure and successful one.

-We believe that all young people need to be challenged and yet supported to discover their special talents and interests.
-I believe that through our partnership we will mutually encourage them to make the most of the opportunities at Highcliffe.
+I believe that through our partnership we will mutually encourage your son or daughter to make the most of the opportunities at Highcliffe.